-- Floor impact sound levels from generic VCT and LVT were 13 decibels (dB) higher than from ECOsurfaces' Vinyl Rx and Aurora Rx.
-In terms of perceived loudness, a 13dB increase in noise level is nearly 2.5 times louder. - Floor impact sound levels for Vinyl Rx and Aurora Rx were also below the VCT and LVT levels at almost all frequencies.
-At high frequencies, VCT is as much as 24dB louder than Vinyl and Aurora Rx, which is more than four times as loud. - Floor impact sound levels for Vinyl Rx and Aurora were lower than for other common flooring surfaces for hospitals, such as 2mm sheet vinyl (SV) and SV with a comfort base.
-With levels from 8 to 9 dB higher, these common flooring surfaces were noticeably louder.
+- Floor impact sound levels from generic VCT and LVT were 9 and 13 decibels (dB) higher than from ECOsurfaces' Origins, and Vinyl Rx and Aurora, respectively.
+In terms of perceived loudness, a 9dB increase in noise level is nearly twice as loud, and 13dB is 2.5 times louder. - •Floor impact sound levels for Origins, Vinyl Rx and Aurora were also below the VCT and LVT levels at almost all frequencies.
+At high frequencies, VCT is as much as 24dB louder than Vinyl Rx, which is more than four times as loud. - Floor impact sound levels for ECOsurfaces' Origins, Vinyl Rx and Aurora were lower than for other common flooring surfaces for hospitals, such as 2mm sheet vinyl (SV) and SV with a comfort base.
+With levels from 4 to 9 dB higher, these common flooring surfaces were noticeably louder.